CTB vs NK Dream11 Predictions, New Zealand ODD, Canterbury vs Northern Districts: Playing XI, Cricket Fantasy Tips

 CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts Captain: Todd Astle

-CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts vice-captain: Sean Davey
+CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts vice-captain: Katene Clarke

 CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts wicketkeeper: Cam Fletcher

-CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts batsmen: Jeet Raval, Anton Devcich, Jack Boyle, Katene Clarke
+CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts batsmen: Katene Clarke, Jeet Raval, Chad Bowes, Jack Boyle

-CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts all-rounders: Todd Astle (C), Brett Hampton
+CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts all-rounders: Brett Hampton, Todd Astle

-CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts bowlers: Sean Davey (VC), Brett Randell, Matt Henry, Ed Nuttall
+CTB vs NK New Zealand ODD, Dream11 prediction for Canterbury vs Northern Districts bowlers: Brett Randell, Sean Davey, Ed Nutall, Will Williams

 CTB vs NK New Zealand ODD, Northern Districts playing 11 against Canterbury: Jeet Raval, Katene Clarke, Bharat Popli, Anurag Verma, Dean Brownlie, Anton Devcich (C), Brett Hampton, Jake Gibson, Josef Walker, Brett Randell, Henry Cooper